h3ndrk/hulk/docs/framework/cyclers.md

 For example, in the *setup* step, data from other cyclers and communication is gathered.
 In addition, during the *finalize* step, data produced in the *process* step of this cycle may need to be communicated back to other cyclers.

-Cyclers are separated into *realtime* cycler, e.g. the control cycler, and *perception* cyclers, e.g. the vision cycler.
+Cyclers are separated into *realtime* cyclers, e.g. the control cycler, and *perception* cyclers, e.g. the vision cycler.

-## Realtime Cycler
+## Realtime Cyclers

 A realtime cycler is a central cycler that has realtime characteristics.
 It reacts to external events from the environment, then integrates data from the perception cyclers, and produces some output in the end.